No-code training: from design to maintenance

 https://www.easyweb-agency.fr/outils/webflow

-No need to introduce Webflow—you're probably already familiar with it thanks to our many blog posts.
-As for how to use it, you know that it can be a little difficult to learn its features quickly, which is why you'll find Webflow training courses directly on the software's website.
-To ensure that its users learn how to use the platform properly, Webflow also offers several free and paid training courses (often available for €19 per month), such as:
+No need to introduce Webflow, you're probably already familiar with it thanks to our many blog articles.
+When it comes to using it, you know that it can be a little difficult to learn its features quickly, which is why you'll find Webflow training courses directly on the software's website.
+To ensure that its users learn how to use the platform properly, Webflow also offers several free and paid training courses (often available for $19 per month), such as:

 10. EasyWeb

-As they say, save the best for last, and here it is at last: the best digital agency among the world's leading experts in the internet and web design, EasyWeb.
+As they say, save the best for last, and here it is at last, the best digital agency among the world's leading experts in the internet and web design, EasyWeb.
 This Toulouse-based digital agency specializes in no-code.
-Since you asked us about this, we have decided to offer training courses tailored to all levels, from beginners to experts, to meet your need for knowledge in no-code and low-code.
+Since you asked us about this, we have decided to offer training courses adapted to all levels, from beginners to experts, to meet your quest for knowledge in no-code and low-code.
 Our EasyWeb training courses are designed by web experts who are truly passionate about their work.
 We are also passionate about innovation and sharing our knowledge, which is why we tailor our training courses to your skills and needs.

 Approach criteria